KurkRogi/our-radio-usa/README.md

 4. **Programme Guide Page**
 This feature displays radio programming in a tabular form
 5. **Contact Page**
-This page allows user to send a message to the radio stuff by filling in a contact form
+This page allows user to send a message to the radio staff by filling in a contact form

 ### **Features Left to Implement**
 The following features need to be implemented to fulfil [Scope Plane](#scope-plane) decisions.

-1. A page showing short profiles of the radio stuff
+1. A page showing short profiles of the radio staff
 2. An programmes archive page to give access to previous programmes, interviews and cyclical programmes.
 3. Comment/testimony section